 Next, I label sticky tabs to mark places in my guide.
 I label the first tab “DAILY PLANS,” placing it on Unit 1, Day 1.
 Then, I label the next tabs “DICTATION,” “POETRY,” and “MATH,” placing them in the Appendix.
 Likewise, if my child is using the extensions, I label another tab “EXTENSIONS.”
 If I am photocopying the Science Lab sheet as it comes up in the plans, I label another tab “SCIENCE LAB.”
 Finally, for DITHOR, I label 2 tabs “DAILY PLANS,” placing one in the teacher’s guide and one in the student book.

 Special Items for Creation to Christ

 There are a few special items needed for CTC.
 By this time I already know which items I’ll need, because I wrote them in the margin of my Introduction earlier.
 Some things I’ve noted are a world map or globe, and a children’s Bible.
-I also noted I’d use Wikipedia for the history research, but if you are not using Wikipedia, you’d need one or more comprehensive history encyclopedias.
+I also noted I’d use Britannica online for the history research, but if you are not using Britannica, you’d need one or more comprehensive history encyclopedias.
 Another note I had in my margin was a Bible dictionary would also be helpful, but not necessary.
 One area that has special items in CTC is the poetry watercolor paining supplies.
 I just use the list from the Introduction to gather these supplies.
 Many are available inexpensively at Miller Pads and Papers, or even at Walmart.
 I also had noted in the Introduction for science that we’d make our own 3 booklets.
 However, you might have chosen to purchase a hardbound nature journal.